Information for the Family of a Potential Intern

 Will they be safe?

 Life at sea is challenging, but everyone makes safety their top priority.
 All people working on the ship are required to wear life jackets and hard hats when on the deck of the ship, and no one is ever out on the deck alone when the weather is rough.
-The people who work on the ship and the MATE Center do everything possible to make sure everyone is safe, and we have never had anyone seriously hurt while on an internship.
+The people who work on the ship and the UNOLS Office do everything possible to make sure everyone is safe, and we have never had anyone seriously hurt while on an internship.
+UNOLS Ship Safety Orientation Video

 Who will take care of my child at sea?

 Students must be over 18 to participate in the internship, so they are expected to be responsible adults at all times.
 However, they are provided with a mentor on the ship who helps them adjust to life at sea, answers their questions, and guides them in their work.
-The student knows the name and contact information of their mentor prior to going to sea, and they are expected to contact them ahead of time to get comfortable with them.
+The student knows the name and contact information of their mentor prior to going to sea, and will have the opportunity to contact them ahead of time to learn about the experience and ask questions.

 Who should I contact in the case of an emergency?

-Students are given Tami’s (the Internship Coordinator) cell phone number before going to sea, and they can call at any time if there is an emergency during the internship.
-In addition, families of interns are welcome to contact Tami via phone or email if they are concerned or need to reach their student urgently.
+Students are given the internship coordinator's cell phone number before going to sea, and they can call at any time if there is an emergency during the internship.
+In addition, families of interns are welcome to contact the internship coordinator via phone or email if they are concerned or need to reach their student urgently.

-If you have any other questions or concerns, please call Tami Lunsford, MATE Internship Coordinator, at 302-731-3035 or email her at tlunsford@marinetech.org.
+If you have any other questions or concerns, please contact the Internship Coordinator using the internship contact form.